rishiagrawal089/7-Days_Of_ReactJS/Day_6_Of_Learning/Day_6_Of_Learning.md

 ```

 ### useParams() Hook + Dynamic Routes
 Dynamic Routing and useParam() hook go hand in hand.
-Consider a scenario where we want to display a blog post with a unique slug.
+Consider a scenario where we want to display a blog post with a unique slug (`/:id in  URL is called as slug`).
 How do we make sure that we display the appropriate data and appropriate components, given that our blog post slug can be completely different?

-To declare a route parameter on a given route, it must be prefixed with a colon :.
-If I wanted to create a dynamic route,` "/blog/:postSlug" ` , for a blog post component
+To declare a route parameter on a given route, it must be prefixed with a colon`:`.
+Like if I wanted to create a dynamic route,` "/blog/:postSlug" ` , for a blog post component.

-Now we can access any route params of a declared route with its associated component using the useParams hook.Lets have a example to understand better.
+Now we can access any route params of a declared route with its associated component using the useParams() hook.
+Lets have a example to understand it better.

 ```bash